 - They take time to master, especially the manual process.

 - They are unsuitable for large groups of people because they only make one or two cups at a time.

 Compressed air based machines as the name suggests compress air through ground coffee to make an espresso shot.

 Piston is mainly a manual method that makes use of a handle to push down water under pressure through ground coffee.

-As the name Implies, all you have to do with these machines is feed in the coffee beans.
+As the name Implies, all you have to do with these machines is feed in the beans.
 Everything else is programmed into the machine.
-It grounds the coffee, compresses it (tamping) and filters it.
-Coffee loses its taste one it is ground, bean to cup machines grind your coffee on demand, such that the ground coffee does not stay around but processed into coffee immediately to make rich, strong authentic coffee.
+It grounds, compresses it (tamping) and filters it.
+Coffee loses its taste one it is ground, bean to cup machines grind it on demand, such that the ground coffee does not stay around but processed immediately to make rich, strong authentic coffee.

 These terms are thrown about among coffee lovers but what exactly is the difference between them?

 What are capsules?
 These are small containers stuffed with ground coffee.
 The grain is filled into small aluminium or plastic packets using vacuum.
 The containers hold approximately 4.4g-5.4g.
 Capsules are in most cases compatible with certain coffee makers.
 However there are some machines that accept all sorts of capsules.
 Due to their flexible nature, capsules come in different combination and styles.